silgreen/covid-cases-italy/README.md

 <h2>How to use</h2>
 create a JSON file with the same format of this project whith data of your country, and run the script, that's it!

-<h2>News</h2>
-I did a small gui to insert datas into the JSON file.
-I already did the pull request and solved various conflicts.
-I know, the whole project is very easy, but i must learn Python and the datas manipulation, forgive me 😅